Alweena-Fatima/BasicInterviewQuestion/sql.md

   new_salary > 5000

 #Unknown column 'new_salary' in 'where clause'
-beacuse order of evaluation is
+because order of evaluation is
 FROM > WHERE > GROUP BY > HAVING > SELECT DISTINCT > ORDER BY >  TOP: at the time it evaluates the `WHERE` clause, the database doesn’t have the information of the `new_salary` column alias.
 So it issued an error.
 -----------------------------------------------------------------